2

 “Floors?”
 I asked.
 Ryan looked a little surprised as well, but he did a better job at masking it.
 He leaned forward.
 “Look, you don’t need to worry about it.
 We’re just doing a bit of an inspection.”
 He tapped a clipboard he pulled out of who-knows-where.
 “We’ll be in and out in under thirty minutes.”

-It took us way longer than I liked to go up those nineteen floors, because the elevator kept getting stopped by office workers with their arms full of chai lattes (ew) and sandwiches.
+It took us way longer than I liked to go up those nineteen floors, because the elevator kept getting stopped by office workers with their arms full of chai Americanos (ew!) and sandwiches.
 It made me feel wistful, in a weird sort of way.
 My only experience with real work was odd repair jobs and six hour restaurant shifts.
-I’d never had work that went from nine to five, and that situation didn’t look like it was going to change anytime soon.
+I’d never had a job that went from nine to five, and that situation didn’t look like it was going to change anytime soon.
 It must be nice to have a routine and a salary you could depend on, instead of well, this.

 “Any of you guys ever visit floor nineteen?”
-I asked.
-Ryan flashed me a look of warning, but the stupid elevator was so crowded anyway I might as well see if I could get something useful out of this situation.
+I asked the office workers.
+Ryan flashed me a cautioning look, but the stupid elevator was so crowded anyway I might as well see if I could get something useful out of this situation.

 A woman frowned.
 “That’s where those cultist freaks set up their office, wasn’t it?
 What do you kids have to do with it?”
 She glared at us, as if worried we’d start handing out pamphlets any second now.